A+

 Cost Of Living Quick Facts

-• The cost of living in Jackson is equal to the Mississippi average
+• The cost of living in Jackson is 1% lower than the Mississippi average

 • Jackson housing is 38% lower than the national average